Unambiguously coded shifts: Languages and shift spaces

 \section{Languages and shift spaces}

 Let $A$ be a finite alphabet.
 We denote by $A^*$ the set of words on $A$ and by $\varepsilon$ the empty word.
 The \emph{length} of a word $u$ is denoted $|u|$.
 A word $u$ is a \emph{factor} of $v$ if $v=pus$ for some words $p,s$.
-When $p=\varepsilon$, $u$ is called a \emph{prefix} of $v$.
+It is a \emph{prefix} of $v$ if $v=us$.
 It is a \emph{proper prefix} if $s$ is nonempty (that is, $u\ne v$).

 A \emph{language} on the alphabet $A$ is a set of words on $A$.
 For a language $U$, we denote by $U^*$ the set of (possibly empty) words $u_1\cdots u_n$ with $u_i\in U$ and $n\ge 0$.
-A language is \emph{rational} if it can be obtained from the subsets of $A\cup\{\varepsilon\}$ by a finite number of unions, sets products and stars.
+A language is \emph{rational} if it can be obtained from the subsets of $A\cup\{\varepsilon\}$ by a finite number of unions, set products and stars.

 An \emph{automaton} $\A$ on the alphabet $A$ is a graph on a set $Q$ of vertices, called the \emph{states} of $\A$ with edges labeled by $A$.
-Given two sets $I,T$ of states called repecively the sets of \emph{initial} and \emph{terminal} states, the language \emph{recognized} by $\A$ is the set of labels of paths from an element of $I$ to an element of $T$.
+Given two sets $I,T$ of states called repectively the sets of \emph{initial} and \emph{terminal} states, the language \emph{recognized} by $\A$ is the set of labels of paths from an element of $I$ to an element of $T$.
 We denote $\A=(Q,i,T)$.

 A \emph{deterministic automaton} on the alphabet $A$ is a set $Q$ with a partial map $(q,a)\mapsto q\cdot a$ from $Q\times A$ to $Q$.
 This map is extended to $(q,w)\mapsto q\cdot w$ by associativity, that is $q\cdot wa=(q\cdot w)\cdot a$.
 Thus a deterministic automaton can be considered as a particular case of automaton with edges $p\edge{a}q$ whenever $p\cdot a=q$.